 Having said that, the real estate construction sector is showing no signs of slowing down and in 2015 it reached a size of $1.113 trillion as per the U.S. Census Bureau.
-There was an evident demand-supply mismatch in the market that led to the rise of alternative online lenders.
+There was an evident demand-supply mismatch in the market that led to the rise of online real estate lending platforms.

 After the 2008 meltdown, regulatory authorities have really tightened the screws especially around real estate lending and it has had a significant impact on the banking industry.
 Banks have had to increase the interest rate as well as fees as per new regulations in an attempt to fend of non-serious borrowers and to avoid a repeat of the multi-billion dollar fines after the housing meltdown.
 An HVCRE rule has set the cat among the pigeons, as it requires banks to keep more capital reserves when a loan is categorized as HVCRE.
 Usually, corporate loans carry a risk weight of 100% but risk weight goes to 150% if it is a HVCRE loan.
 This automatically leads to the pricing of construction loan going up.